siesta-project/buds/doc/DEV.md

 branching constructs.
 Especially the lack of string comparison makes it difficult to use.

-I did initially think about creation a bash-equivalent meta-scripting language for dynamically creating code.
+I did initially think about creating a bash-equivalent meta-scripting language for dynamic code generation.
 However, this will greatly limit the creation of new _buds_ as the API for such construction will be foreign for a majority of developers.

 Hence the final decision went to the pre-processors.

+There are many other choices considering code generation tools:

+- m4
+- Python
+- Bison/YACC
+- etc.

 # Creating a new bud  {#develNew}